redis/redis-doc/topics/streams-intro.md

 ### Entry IDs

-The entry ID returned by the **XADD** command, and identifying univocally each entry inside a given stream, is composed of two parts:
+The entry ID returned by the **XADD** command, and identifying unequivocally each entry inside a given stream, is composed of two parts:

 ```
 <millisecondsTime>-<sequenceNumber>